ayalachn/ClockImageTimeConverter/README.md

 ![image](https://github.com/user-attachments/assets/a96c7fa9-6ba1-442d-a4ca-0b56cf5c81e7)

 ### Prequisites
-- No support for analog clock image with second hand.
+- No support for analog clock image with second hand at the moment.
 - Install libraries used in this project (requirements.txt):
   ```python
     pip install -r requirements.txt